lunny/gop/README.md

 [![CircleCI](https://circleci.com/gh/lunny/gop.svg?style=shield)](https://circleci.com/gh/lunny/gop) [![codecov](https://codecov.io/gh/lunny/gop/branch/master/graph/badge.svg)](https://codecov.io/gh/lunny/gop)
 [![](https://goreportcard.com/badge/github.com/lunny/gop)](https://goreportcard.com/report/github.com/lunny/gop)

-GOP is a project manangement tool for building your golang applications out of GOPATH.
-Also this means it's **not** go-getable.
-GOP copy all denpendencies to `src/vendor` directory and all application's source is also in this directory.
+GOP is a project manangement tool for building your golang applications out of global GOPATH.
+In fact gop will keep both global GOPATH and every project GOPATH.
+But that means your project will  **not** go-getable.
+Of course, GOP itself is go-getable.
+GOP copy all denpendencies from global GOPATH to your project's `src/vendor` directory and all application's source is also in `src` directory.

 A normal process using gop is below: